Crossover to the stochastic Burgers equation for the WASEP with a slow bond

 \section{Acknowledgements}

 We are very grateful to the anonymous referees and also Oriane Blondel, who significantly helped to improve the present version of this paper.

-This work has been supported by the French Ministry of Education through the grant ANR (EDNHS).
+This work benefited from the support of the project EDNHS ANR-14-CE25-0011 of the French National Research Agency (ANR).
 PG thanks CNPq (Brazil) for support through the research project ``Additive functionals of particle systems'', Universal n.
 480431/2013-2, also thanks FAPERJ ``Jovem Cientista do Nosso Estado'' for the grant E-25/203.407/2014 and the Research Centre of Mathematics of the University of Minho, for the financial support provided by ``FEDER'' through the ``Programa Operacional Factores de Competitividade COMPETE'' and by FCT through the research project PEst-OE/MAT/UI0013/2014.
 MS thanks CAPES (Brazil) and IMPA (Instituto de Matematica Pura e Aplicada, Rio de Janeiro) for the fellowship ``Bolsa de Excel\^encia''.